surajsingla333/hedera_connect/README.md

 3. Update, freeze, and other token functionalities
 4. Better smart contract/dApps integration
 5. Support for other browsers such as Mozilla Firefox.

+## Privacy Policy and Security
+All the data that users add in the extension, is not stored on any server and is not tracked by any packages used in the development. \
+The private/public keys added to connect to the wallet are stored in the extensions local storage only and is not monitored by anyone. \
+The encrypted keys are not human readable and will only be decrypted in the extension using the users' password.
+In case, you forget your password, the only way to get in would be to reinstall the wallet and add your private keys again. \
+We take no responsibility if the user looses his/her private keys.